We’re Back! But Things Are A Little Different…

 - Patients will be asked to wait in their car or in the outside waiting area until their therapist is ready for them.

-- Patients and practitioners will be asked to wear masks in the common areas, and in the treatment rooms as needed for comfort to aid in social distancing.
+- Patients and practitioners will be required to wear masks in the common areas at all times, and in the treatment rooms as needed for comfort to aid in social distancing.

 - Patients will be asked to share all direct billing and payment details prior to their appointment to limit the time spent in the common area.

 - Practitioners will issue an electronic receipt to limit shared objects touched, such as paper and pens.

 - Doors to treatment rooms and bathroom will be left open when the rooms are not in use to reduce door handle touching.

 - Patients will be asked to be efficient in their preparation to leave the clinic to limit time spent in the common areas and to give the practitioner time to prepare a safe space for the next patient.